toxicity1985/atoum-documentation/source/en/option_cli.rst

 -c <file> / --configuration <file>
 ==================================

-This option allows you to specify the path to the :ref:`configuration file<fichier-de-configuration>` used for running the tests.
+This option lets you specify the path to the :ref:`configuration file<fichier-de-configuration>` used for running the tests.

 .. code-block:: shell